42MTQ/AI.SLAM/Research/Approach/Approach.md

    - ✅ **GTSAM graph optimization** improves long-term drift correction.
    - ✅ **Supports real-time OctoMap occupancy grid mapping**.

+Challenges in Outdoor Arable Fields ⚠

+1️⃣ Vegetation Causes Visual Challenges

+    ORB/SIFT-based visual SLAM relies on feature tracking, which might struggle in vegetation-dense areas due to:

+        Repetitive textures (e.g., leaves look similar).

+        Motion blur from wind.

+        Varying lighting conditions (sunlight shadows).
+        🔹Possible Solution:

+    Consider deep-learning-based feature extraction (e.g., SuperGlue or DROID-SLAM)

+2️⃣ Stereo Depth Limitation in Open Fields
+Stereo relies on disparity (difference between left & right camera images).
+In large, open fields, features in the far distance may not generate good depth estimates.
+🔹Possible Solution:

+Complement with GPS or RTK-GPS for absolute positioning.

+Use multi-frame stereo fusion (integrate multiple frames to improve depth).

+3️⃣ Rolling Terrain & Vegetation Occlusion
+If the field has uneven terrain, stereo cameras may struggle with depth accuracy.
+Tall crops (corn, wheat) might occlude the view, causing mapping gaps.
+🔹Possible Solution:

+IMU fusion with depth can improve estimates.

+Add ground-facing depth sensors (e.g., ToF or radar) for better ground profiling.

+Final Verdict: Is This SLAM Setup Good for Outdoor Fields?

+✅ YES, IF:

+    Crops are structured (e.g., neatly arranged vegetable rows).

+    Wind & lighting changes are handled (using AI-based features or sensor fusion).

+    GPS/RTK is available for global localization / bounding box for the field to be traversed by the robot.

 ### **Justification for Final Choice**

 The chosen approach **leverages NVIDIA's GPU acceleration**, making it more efficient than CPU-based solutions.
 Additionally: